tanavsharma/School_District_Analysis/README.md

 - % Passing Reading:     Decreased by 0.11%
 - % Overall Passing:     Decreased by 0.46%
 ```
+*You can find a breakdown of these numbers at the end of this document.*

 ---
 #### How is the school summary affected?